Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Diagonal closure of lines

 Given two rays $r_1$ and $r_2$, we say that they \emph{cobound a half-strip} if there is a proper embedding $\varphi:\R_{\geq 0}\times [0,1]\to S$ such that $\varphi(\R_{\geq 0}\times \{0\})=r_1$ and $\varphi(\R_{\geq 0}\times \{1\})=r_2$.
 We say that two lines $\ell_1$ and $\ell_2$ are \emph{asymptotic} in some direction if they contain rays $r_1\subset \ell_1$ and $r_2\subset \ell_2$ which cobound a half-strip.

-If $L$ is a finite collection of proper lines, we denote by $\diagclosure{L}$ the subsurface of $S$ obtained as follows.
-First realize the lines in $L$ as geodesics.
-Then take the subsurface $\langle L \rangle$ spanned by $L$, which is obtained by taking the union of the regular neighborhoods of the lines in $L$ and fill in every disk with at most one puncture.
+Let $L$ be a finite collection of proper lines with any two intersecting finitely many times and with no line ending in an isolated planar end.
+We denote by $\diagclosure{L}$ the subsurface of $S$ obtained as follows.
+First put the lines in $L$ in minimal position.
+Then take the subsurface $\langle L \rangle$ spanned by $L$ (regular neighborhood of the union, with punctured disk complementary components added).
 Then for every two (not necessarily distinct) lines and a direction in which they are asymptotic, we add to $\langle L \rangle$ the half-strip between two rays.
 Then fill in any additional disks with at most one puncture.
 We call $\diagclosure{L}$ the \emph{diagonal closure} of $L$, and the following lemma gives a characterization of $\diagclosure{L}$.

 \begin{lemma} Let $L=\{\ell_1,\dots,\ell_N\}$ be a finite collection of lines that do not end in an isolated planar end of $S$ and any two lines pairwise intersect finitely many times.
 Then for any line $\ell$ that does not end in an isolated planar end, the following statements are equivalent. \begin{enumerate} \item $\ell$ can be homotoped into $\diagclosure{L}$; \item for any curve $\alpha$, if $i(\alpha,\ell)\neq 0$, then $i(\alpha,\ell_j)\neq 0$ for some $j$; \item for every compact subsurface $K$, $\ell$ can be homotoped to $\ell'$ such that $\ell'\cap K\subset \langle L\rangle$. \end{enumerate} Moreover there is a finite union of curves $\mu$ such that if $\ell$ is a line in $\diagclosure{L}$, then $i(\mu,\ell)\neq 0$. \end{lemma}